mjhoy/mikey.bike/journal/2021/10/asset-hashing.md

 them?
 Once again the thread suggested an implementation, which feels a _little_ hacky to me, but I'm already in too deep and don't have any better ideas.
-Basically, we can run a url-rewriting function over the content of our html files, so that if it sees a link to `base.css` it rewrites as `base-[HASH].css`.
+Basically, we can run a url-rewriting function over the content of our html files, so that if it finds a link to `base.css` it rewrites as `base-[HASH].css`.
 Hakyll gives us a helper functions to make this a lot easier, `withUrls`.